SelimDoumet/maisonliban/README.md

-# MaisonLiban — AI-Powered Furniture E-Commerce Platform
+# MaisonLiban an AI-Powered Furniture E-Commerce Platform

 A full-stack e-commerce web application for a furniture retailer, built with Flask and powered by a hybrid machine learning recommendation engine and an LLM shopping assistant.
 Built as a course project (Web Applications, Dr. Anthony Tannoury, USJ) covering data science, data analysis, and data management end-to-end — from schema design to a working ML pipeline serving live predictions.